maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 ![image](https://maelfabien.github.io/assets/images/shap_9.png)

-> **Conclusion** : That's it for this introduction to Machine Learning Explainability !
+> **Conclusion **: That's it for this introduction to Machine Learning Explainability!
 Don't hesitate to drop a comment if you have any question.